Who is Eligible?

 Current

-A man with type 1 diabetes whose partner is pregnant
+Men with type 1 diabetes whose partner was pregnant

-A child with type 1 diabetes whose mum is pregnant
+Children with type 1 diabetes whose mum was pregnant

-A baby aged less than 6 months whose parent or sibling has type 1 diabetes
+Babies up to 6 months of age whose parent or sibling have type 1 diabetes

 What Does Participation in ENDIA Involve?